 Now, on to the real question, how long do dental implants last?
 The answer to this question is the same that applies to our natural teeth.
 If you take care of your implants by brushing and flossing regularly, they can last for 25 years or more or even for a lifetime.
 You can also increase your implants’ life by avoiding biting and chewing on hard surfaces with them.

 Lack of proper care and some of the following factors can affect the implants life and cause it to fail prematurely:

 Dental implants need healthy gums to last a long time.
 Make sure to floss and brush your teeth and implant(s) twice a day.

 Implants or not, smoking and healthy gums do not go hand in hand.
 Smoking prevents adequate blood flow and makes healing difficult after surgery.
 Even long after the surgery, smoking can cause infection and inflammation and cause dental implants to fail.

 3. Certain Medical Conditions

 Medical conditions, such as diabetes and cancer, make healing after the dental implant procedure difficult and can shorten the implant’s life.

 One important factor affecting the life of a dental implant is your periodontist’s skill level.
 An excellent periodontist would make sure that the jawbone and the implant are bonding nicely before moving ahead with the procedure.

-If you are looking for experienced and skillful periodontists in Tacoma or Kirkland, reach out to Dr. Karbakhsch and Dr. Katafuchi by giving us a call at (253) 752-6336.
+If you are looking for experienced and skillful periodontists in Tacoma, reach out to Dr. Karbakhsch and Dr. Katafuchi by giving us a call at (253) 752-6336.